brafdlog/caspion/README.md

 #### Linux

-Currently this library uses `libsecret` so you may need to install it before running `yarn`.
+Currently, this project depends on `libsecret`, so you may need to install it before running `yarn`.

 Depending on your distribution, you will need to run the following command: